openbsd/xenocara/lib/mesa/docs/drivers/freedreno.rst

 single GPU core dump is generated.
 Emitting ``0xdeadbeef`` in the CS should be enough to cause a fault.

+``fd_rd_output`` facilities provide support for generating the command stream capture from inside Mesa.
+Different ``FD_RD_DUMP`` options are available:

+- ``enable`` simply enables dumping the command stream on each submit for a given logical device.
+When a more advanced option is specified, ``enable`` is implied as specified.
+- ``combine`` will combine all dumps into a single file instead of writing the dump for each submit into a standalone file.
+- ``full`` will dump every buffer object, which is necessary for replays of command streams (see below).
+- ``trigger`` will establish a trigger file through which dumps can be better controlled.
+Writing a positive integer value into the file will enable dumping of that many subsequent submits.
+Writing -1 will enable dumping of submits until disabled.
+Writing 0 (or any other value) will disable dumps.

+Output dump files and trigger file (when enabled) are hard-coded to be placed under ``/tmp``, or ``/data/local/tmp`` under Android. `FD_RD_DUMP_TESTNAME` can be used to specify a more descriptive prefix for the output or trigger files.

+Functionality is generic to any Freedreno-based backend, but is currently only integrated in the MSM backend of Turnip.
+Using the existing ``TU_DEBUG=rd`` option will translate to ``FD_RD_DUMP=enable``.

 Capturing Hang RD
 +++++++++++++++++